-In general, any gain or loss realized upon a taxable disposition of shares of a Fund by a shareholder that holds such shares as a capital asset will be treated as long-term capital gain or loss if the shares have been held for more than 12 months and otherwise as a short-term capital gain or loss.
-However, any loss realized by a shareholder upon a disposition of shares in a Fund held for 6 months or less will be treated as a long-term capital loss to the extent of any amounts treated as distributions by the Fund to the shareholder of long term capital gains.
+In general, any gain or loss realized upon a taxable disposition of shares of the Fund by a shareholder that holds such shares as a capital asset will be treated as long-term capital gain or loss if the shares have been held for more than 12 months and otherwise as a short-term capital gain or loss.
+However, any loss realized by a shareholder upon a disposition of shares in the Fund held for 6 months or less will be treated as a long-term capital loss to the extent of any amounts treated as distributions by the Fund to the shareholder of long term capital gains.
 Any loss realized upon a disposition of shares may also be disallowed under rules relating to wash sales.

-A Fund will report to the IRS the amount of sale proceeds that a shareholder receives from a sale or exchange of Fund shares.
-For sales or exchanges of shares acquired on or after January 1, 2012, a Fund will also report the shareholder's basis in those shares and whether any gain or loss that the shareholder realizes on the sale or exchange is short-term or long-term gain or loss.
-For purposes of calculating and reporting basis, shares of a Fund acquired prior to January 1, 2012 and shares of that same Fund acquired on or after January 1, 2012 will generally be treated as held in separate accounts.
-If a shareholder has different bases for different shares of a particular Fund, acquired on or after January 1, 2012, in the same account (e.g., if a shareholder purchased Fund shares in the same account at different times for different prices), the Fund will calculate the basis of each share sold using a default method unless the shareholder has properly elected to use a different method.
-The Funds' default method for calculating basis will be the average basis method, under which the basis per share is reported as the average of the bases of all of the shareholder's Fund shares in the account.
-A shareholder may elect, on an account-by-account basis, to use a method other than average basis by following procedures established by the Funds.
-If such an election is made on or prior to the date of the first exchange or redemption of shares in the account, the new election will generally apply as if the average basis method had never been in effect for such account.
-If such an election is not made on or prior to such date, the shares in the account at the time of the election will retain their averaged bases.
+The Fund will report to the IRS the amount of sale proceeds that a shareholder receives from a sale or exchange of Fund shares.
+The Fund will also report the shareholder's basis in those shares and whether any gain or loss that the shareholder realizes on the sale or exchange is short-term or long-term gain or loss.
+If a shareholder has different bases for different shares of a particular Fund in the same account (e.g., if a shareholder purchased Fund shares in the same account at different times for different prices), the Fund will calculate the basis of each share sold using a default method unless the shareholder has properly elected to use a different method.
+The Fund's default method for calculating basis will be the average basis method, under which the basis per share is reported as the average of the bases of all of the shareholder's Fund shares in the account.
+A shareholder may elect, on an account-by-account basis, to use a method other than average basis by following procedures established by the Fund.
+If such an election is made on or prior to the date of the first exchange or redemption of shares in the account.
+If such an election will generally apply as if the average basis method had never been in effect for such account.
+If such an election is not made on or prior to such date, the shares in the account at the time of the election will retain their average basis.
 Shareholders should consult their tax advisers concerning the tax consequences of applying the average basis method or electing another method of basis calculation.